Kerala Blasters: Sahal Abdul Samad, Rahul KP set to sign contract extension | Goal.com

 Kerala Blasters: Sahal Abdul Samad signs contract extension

-Kerala Blasters have announced the contract extension of midfielder Sahal Abdul Samad, as reported earlier by Goal .
+Kerala Blasters have announced the contract extension of midfielder Sahal Abdul Samad.
+He signed a three-year extension, as reported earlier by Goal.

 The Fan-favourite midfielder from Kerala had signed a three-year contract last year but the Kochi-based Indian Super League (ISL) club has renewed his deal for three more years till 2025.